zamalali/ftBoost/docs/developer_guide.md

 # Developer Guide

 ## Introduction
-This guide provides developers with insights into the structure, functionality, and extendability of Ft Boost Hero.
+This guide provides developers with insights into the structure, functionality, and extendability of ftBoost.
 The application is built using Streamlit for the UI and LangChain Groq for AI-driven augmentation.

 ## Project Structure
 ```bash